smheidrich/singledispatch-with-type-arg-support/README.md

 ## License

-Same as Python (as 99% of it is copied from there), see `LICENSE` file.
+Same as CPython (as 99% of it is copied from there), see `LICENSE` file.